Series: Performance Dashboards

 Configure the widget

-This section describes how to configure and add filters to metric or chart widgets, and, web content widgets.
+This section describes how to configure and add filters to metric or chart widgets, web content, and agent status widgets.

 Configure a metric or chart widget